Hans5958/Hans5958/src/base.md

 I don't have a certain large project that is in focus.
 I only do small projects here and there.
 But, hey, it's "honest work".
 If you ask about something that I can proud of, go check my [Mini HTMLs](https://hans5958.github.io/mini-htmls).

 Outside programming, I also like to write things about anything that I interest, from translation, collecting text, editing Wikipedia articles, or just writing normal articles.
-You can search through my repos for that, or go read [my blog](https://pixwp.wordpress.org), but it's quite dead.
+You can search through my repos for that, or go to [my blog](https://hans5958.github.io/blog).

 I also like to chat with my friends, try to be the best on my school, and having a great time with my family, if you ask.

 You may contact me through email or through [one of my social media accounts](https://hans5958.github.io/accounts).

 You want other stuff than tech?
-Go check out [my YouTube channel](https://youtube.com/Hans5958), [my Twitter account](https://twitter.com/Hans5958), and [my blog](https://pixwp.wordpress.org).
+Go check out [my YouTube channel](https://youtube.com/Hans5958), [my Twitter account](https://twitter.com/Hans5958), and [my blog](https://hans5958.github.io/blog).
 I also publish some random texts on [my Gists](https://gist.github.com/Hans5958).
 </details>

 <details><summary>Recent activity:</summary>